Angela E. Sipila Attorney at Law

 You can do your own judgment searches, criminal records searches, etc. and you can check the Court Calendar.

-To view the Court Calendar for the current week, first click on the specific courthouse on the left-side of the page, then click on "Calendar" in the box on the right-side of the page (NOT the one along the top).
-Each judge has a separate calendar, so if you don't know which judge has your case, you need to look at the calendar for each one.
-In Virginia, Judge Aronson has most of the Family Law cases and Probate cases, Aronson rarely handles criminal cases (if at all) or conciliation court matters, so look first to Judge Pagliacetti or Judge Florey for criminal and conciliation court cases in Virginia.
-In Hibbing, Judge Ackerson has most of the Probate cases.
-The calendars are only for one week at a time and as you scroll through them keep track of the date as it is only stated above the first entry of the day and there can be over 100 entries for a Judge in a day.
+If you are looking at the Court calendars, note they are only for one week at a time and as you scroll through them keep track of the date as it is only stated above the first entry of the day and there can be over 100 entries for a Judge in a day.
 Sometimes cases are listed that should not be on the calendar, and sometimes cases can be heard that weren't on this official calendar.
-Also, some matters labeled "CRIM/TRAF" are criminal charges, not just traffic violations.
+The term “CRIM/TRAF” means criminal and/or traffic violations.
+Each judge has a separate calendar.

 Minnesota Statutes, Laws, and Rules